Edictum

 # DevOps and Pharma scenarios:

-python <scenario>.py --observe # log but don't deny
+python <scenario>.py --observe # log but don't block

 # Fintech and Customer-Support scenarios:

-python <scenario>.py --mode observe # log but don't deny
+python <scenario>.py --mode observe # log but don't block

 See the edictum-demo README for setup instructions and environment variables.